yhorian/cardiff.marketing/src/posts/using-chatgpt-for-content-writing-round-peg-meets-square-hole.md

 We can get ChatGPT to produce a great executive summary on the subject.
 This is information we would have gained from looking at the top results.
 Surely we're saving time now, right?

 Wrong.
 You'll still need to look at the top results for the other two steps.
 You need to be able to judge their quality and how high a bar has been set to beat it.
-Cost savings are in time saving and we'll have save little to no time.
+Cost savings are in time saving and we'll have saved little to no time.

 To illustrate this point: You're up against a beastly article that's been no.1 for years.
 It's high-quality content with a lot of authority.
 You can hang your head in shame knowing that any attempt you make to beat them will still only get you 3-4 ranks behind.
 It'll take years of development just to catch up.